 This model was been used to show how the degree of competition between synapses and the pattern of incoming inputs, leads to spatially segregated efficacy clusters, when stimulated by several equally sized groups.
 We have previously shown how different variations to the input leads to symmetry breaking in the mean weight, in a model stimulated by two afferent groups and the correspondence in the final spatial organization of synaptic strength.
-I found that there exists a range of parameter values where synaptic weight distributions segregated according to the nature of their input correlations and mean input frequencies, by using a nonlinear

-STDP rule (Gutig et al 2003).

-We have also identified that a unique spatial organization emerges when multiple yet equally sized groups provide the stimulation, a dendritic mosaic emerges but depends on the degree of competition introduced by the nonlinear STDP rule and the frequency of inputs to the biophysical model neuron.
+I found that there exists a range of parameter values where synaptic weight distributions segregated according to the nature of their input correlations and mean input frequencies, by using a nonlinear STDP rule (Gutig et al 2003).
+We have also identified that a unique spatial organization emerges when multiple yet equally sized groups provide the stimulation; a dendritic mosaic emerges but depends on the degree of competition and amount of balance introduced by the nonlinear STDP rule and the frequency of inputs to the biophysical model neuron.

-Finally, we have show that modulating the intrinsic balance within the STDP rule affects the dendritic mosaic.
+We have been investigating how altering the intrinsic balance within the STDP rule affects the dendritic mosaic.
 By "balance" we mean the ratio of the area admitting potentiation and depression should be near zero.
-For a pair based STDP rule, this ratio is $A{\tau}/A{+\tau}$ and it needs to be greater than 1 for stable learning to take place.
+For a pair based STDP rule, this ratio is A{τ}/A{τ} and it needs to be greater than 1 for stable learning to take place.
 We have also found that the mean input frequencies of synaptic inputs and the degree of STDP balance jointly influences the emergence of the dendritic mosaic.
+We are currently collecting spike train data to illustrate how changing the degree of balance in the rule impacts the average firing rate of the cell.
+Once this data is collected and processed, these results will be included into our manuscript and promptly submitted.